 Last Frost Dates Are Only Averages

-I always wait until two weeks after my last frost date to plant my annuals.
+I always wait until four weeks after my last frost date to plant my annuals.
 They are heat loving but don’t like the cool nights we sometimes have in May here in New Jersey.
-My summer bulbs, however, I plant close to my last frost date.
+My summer bulbs, however, I plant two weeks after my last frost date.
 I know that it will take up to two weeks for the foliage to start growing and by then, the danger of frost will be past and the heat upon us.

 Knowing When to Plant is Easy